koka-lang/koka/test/fip/README.md

 The benchmarks are given the problem size `N` and run for `100_000_000/N` iterations.

-## Expected Results in a Debian QEMU on Windows:
+## Expected Results

-These were obtained running on Windows 11 with a 16-core AMD 7950X @ 4.5Ghz,
+These were obtained running on Ubuntu 22.0.4 on a 16-core AMD 7950X @ 4.5Ghz.
-using the standard Debian QEMU image.

 ```
 test# ./bench allb build run -n=10